elomasney/Spill-the-Beau-Tea/README.md

 This website was designed for makeup lovers who are looking for honest product reviews from everyday makeup users with the end goal of identifying the products they like and are worth purchasing.
 The design of this website is fun and inviting with use of vivid imagery and a bold and vibrant colour palette.
 The idea is to to create a reliable review platform for users and encourage users to want to sign up and create content and express their honest opinions on products.
 It is a user friendly, and easy to navigate with clear calls to action.

 ### **_User Stories_**
-- As a user I would like to understand the purpose of the website, who it is for and how it works
+- As a user I would like to understand the purpose of the website
 - As a user I want to be able to create my own profile that holds all my content
 - As a user, I want to be able to navigate the website with ease.
 - As a user, I would like the ability to edit and delete the content I create